casper-network/docs/source/docs/casper/design/network-protocol.md

 ### Consensus

-A consensus message is send exclusively between instances of the consensus component, from one peer to another.
+A consensus message is sent exclusively between instances of the consensus component, from one peer to another.
 A precise description of the highway consensus protocol is out of scope of this document, see the `consensus::Message` type or an appropriate description of the underlying protocol for details.

 ### Gossiping